onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 This block gives experiments and protocols that test Q128 encodings at the effective layer.
 They cannot prove or disprove that any system is truly conscious, but they can:

-* falsify particular choices of observables, functionals, and thresholds,
+* falsify particular choices of observables, functionals, and thresholds, and
-* test robustness, fairness, and discrimination power.
+* test robustness, fairness, and discrimination power for encodings in `Enc_Q128`.

+All experiments in this section are restricted to states `m` in `M_reg`.
+Configurations in `S_sing` are treated as out of domain and are not used as evidence for or against any encoding.

 ### Experiment 1: Synthetic grid classes with matched behavior

-*Goal:*
+**Goal**

-Test whether the Q128 tension encoding can distinguish between synthetic grid architectures that are designed to differ in integration and recurrence, while matching input output behavior.
+Fix an encoding `E` in `Enc_Q128`.
+Test whether `E` can distinguish between synthetic grid architectures that are designed to differ in integration and recurrence, while matching input output behavior.

-*Setup:*
+**Setup**

 * Construct two classes of synthetic computational grids.